JohnGorter/TSCRIPTDEV/slides/03-types/080-literal-types.md

 let toBeOrNotToBe: 'thatsTheQuestion' = 'thatsTheQuestion';
 ```

-This can be useful in some usecases, more on that later.
+This can be useful in some use cases, more on that later.